DanySK/shared-slides/build-systems/build-systems-intro.md

 Automation of the build lifecycle

 * In principle, the lifecycle could be executed manually
-* In reality *time is precious* and *repetitivy is boring*
+* In reality *time is precious* and *repetition is boring*

 $\Rightarrow$ Create software that automates the building of some software!

-* All those concerns that hold for sofware creation hold for build systems creation...
+* All those concerns that hold for software creation hold for build systems creation...

 ---